richafnu/Viva/Viva/glint/setup/update-glint-reporting-data.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 10/28/2024
+ms.date: 01/29/2025
 ---

 # How to update reporting data in closed Viva Glint surveys

-For highly trained users, Microsoft Viva Glint Advanced Configuration Uploads and Data Apps allow you to perform retroactive updates to survey data.
+Microsoft Viva Glint Advanced Configuration Uploads and Data Apps allow you to perform retroactive updates to survey data.
 Use this guidance to determine which retroactive update option best meets your needs.

 > [!CAUTION]
 > - Don't perform a retroactive update while a Glint survey is live.